crispinprojects/talkcalendar/README.md

 Again change "your_user_name" to your user name.
 Note that ***.local*** is a hidden directory and you need to tick the "Show Hidden Files" option in the file explorer to display it.

 You can now run Talk Calendar Calendar from the system menu.
 It should be located in the "Office Category".

+You can also copy your modified  "talkcalendar.desktop" to ~/.config/autostart so that Talk Calendar starts up when the computer is switched on.

 ## Calendar Interface